kavyantic/kavyantic.github.io/task.md

 # Priority
-manage dark and light theme colors in a scalable way

 # Upcoming Features
-Page transition using react spring styling the default pointer make navigator movable in mobile aswell (Catch hold event)
+random boxes in background traveling in relation with scroll and moving in random direction smoothly make a minion out of the eye on work page make navigator movable in mobile aswell (Catch hold event)

 # Current features
 Eye folloing the pointer
+styling the default pointer
+page transition using RTG
 create versions of navbar.